Methionine—glyoxylate transaminase

-Thus, the two substrates of this enzyme are L-methionine and glyoxylate, whereas its two products are 4-methylthio-2-oxobutanoate and glycine.
+The two substrates of this enzyme characterised from Brassica carinata are L-methionine and glyoxylic acid.
+Its products are 4-(methylthio)-2-oxobutanoic acid and glycine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-methionine:glyoxylate aminotransferase.
 Other names in common use include methionine-glyoxylate aminotransferase, and MGAT.